tremol/beatbot-noise-control/README.md

 The goal of this project is to build an easy-to-use and self-contained system to record yourself making percussive noises (think: beatboxing), teach your computer to recognize them, then have your computer listen for them and respond.

 It can detect, learn to recognize, and respond to percussive noises (like short consonant sounds), but not longer noises (like a hisssss).

-My goal was just to make something that works, but even in its current state just a couple minutes of audio recording is enough to train a model decent enough to play a simple game, like *[Crypt of the Necrodancer](https://store.steampowered.com/app/247080/Crypt_of_the_NecroDancer/)*.
+My original target was to make something that worked well enough to play the rhythm game *[Crypt of the Necrodancer](https://store.steampowered.com/app/247080/Crypt_of_the_NecroDancer/)* hands-free.
+With this code and a decent microphone, it takes less than 5min to record and train a model good enough for that purpose.

 This was a ~week-long learning project in early 2020 to explore machine learning, inspired by other [hands-free computing projects](#acknowledgments).
 I revisited to refactor in early 2024.